-Economic Viability of Bioenergy Production on Large

-Dairy Farms: An Assessment for New Mexico
+Economic Viability of Bioenergy Production on Large Dairy Farms: An Assessment for New Mexico

-Suraj Ghimire Ph.D.
-Student, Department of Economics University of New Mexico
+Suraj Ghimire Graduate Student, Department of Economics University of New Mexico

-Jingjing Wang Associate Professor, Department of Economics University of New Mexico

-July 25, 2023
+Jingjing Wang Associate Professor, Department of Economics University of New Mexico July 25, 2023

-Acknowledgments: The authors would like to acknowledge funding from the NM Legislature (UNM Research and Public Service Project (SB 377) and SB 0192).
+Acknowledgement: The authors would like to acknowledge funding from the NM Legislature.
 The opinions expressed in this paper are solely those of the authors.
 All errors are our own.
-We would like to thank Carlos Ortega Lujan and Christina Klas for their assistance in reviewing the literature and collecting data.
-Additionally, we would like to thank Benjamin A. Jones for feedback on our work.

-Keywords: Bioenergy, anaerobic digesters, manure management, dairy farms
+Keywords: Bioenergy, Anaerobic Digesters, Manure Management, Dairy Farms